CuBoulder/Documentation/README.md

 ## What does not go here?

-Basically documentation for particular projects, which should live in each project's repository.
+Documentation for particular projects, which should live in each project's repository.